girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Comment/CSS_Comments.md

 }
 ```

-## combination of HTML and CSS Comments for proper understanding ##
+## Combination of HTML and CSS Comments for proper understanding

 ```html
 <!DOCTYPE html>